 When can I access the Baylor supplemental application?

 June 1 is when the supplemental application will be open.
 A Baylor College of Medicine Supplemental Application is required of all applicants.
-Applicants will receive an email invitation to complete the secondary application after submission and verification of their TMDSAS application.
+Applicants will receive an email invitation to complete the supplemental application after submission and verification of their TMDSAS primary application.
 TMDSAS application verification can take two-four weeks.

 When is the deadline to submit the supplemental application?
 Nov.
 15 (at 5 p.m.
 CST) is the deadline to submit your Baylor supplemental application for the regular M.D. program.
 For M.D./Ph.D. applicants, the deadline is Nov.
 1. The $100 fee is non-refundable.

 How many Letters of Evaluation can I send?